kumsa-Mergia/System-Engineering/README.md

 ## Repository Structure

 - **Linux Commands**: Essential Linux commands for system administration, file management, networking, and more.
-- **PowerShell Commands**: Commonly used PowerShell commands for Windows system administration.
+- **PowerShell**: Commonly used PowerShell commands for Windows system administration.
+- **PowerShellExample**: in This Directory There is a Simple Examples of PowerShell.
 - **PowerShell Scripts**: Examples of PowerShell scripts for task automation, system management, and other scenarios.

 ## Getting Started